Permissionless-Software-Foundation/ipfs-coord/README.md

 - Circuit Relays for censorship resistance and tunneling through firewalls
 - Bitcoin Cash for end-to-end encryption and payments.

 This library will automatically track peers, connects to them through circuit-relays, and end-to-end encrypts all communication with each node.
+For more details, read the [ipfs-coord specification](./dev-docs/ipfs-coord-specificiation.md).

 Here are some use cases where IPFS node coordination is needed: